fishinwind/workshop/rst/Problem_Sets/problem_set_4/problem_set_4.rst

 from records in a BED file, using the function you created above.

 Load a BED file and create a dict() of lists() of (start, end) tuples.
-Find the largest and smallest starts for each chromosome (**10 points**)
+Find the largest and smallest starts for each chromosome using min() and max().
+(**10 points**)

 .. code-block:: python